 To Make Meatballs:

-- Combine all ingredients and mix by hand.
+- Combine all the ingredients for the meatballs in a medium size bowl and mix by hand.

 - Add extra coconut flour to thicken if needed.

-- Bake on a greased baking sheet or cook in skillet until well browned and cooked through.
+- Bake until well browned and cooked through.

-- Use immediately or freeze for future use.
+- Use immediately or cool and freeze for future use.